fzero/lhl-lectures/w7d1-rails-rspec/README.md

 expect(student.student_number).not_to eql nil
 ```

-We talked about how to use:
+We also talked about how to use:
 * `describe` blocks to group test cases.
+  * `context` does the exact same thing.
-* `before :each` blocks to write code that needs to be used to create the necessary test conditions.
+* `before :each` / `before :each` blocks to write code that needs to be used to create the necessary test conditions.